Updated: January 30, 2026

 The best areas in Porto for short-term rentals are neighborhoods and districts with many tourists.
 The Historic City Center, Baixa, and Bonfim attract young professionals, digital nomads, and property owners.

-Property prices in Porto’s city center are about €5,056 per square meter, which are different for every location and type of property.
+Property prices in Porto’s city center are about €5,056 per square meter, which varies for every location and type of property.
 Neighborhoods like Bonfim can sell properties for €5,472 per square meter.